Beach Club Vibes

 Beach clubs and coastline in Gran Canaria, Spain

-Gran Canaria has 13 beach clubs in Gran Canaria worth knowing about.
-They're spread along the southern coast, from Maspalomas and Playa del Inglés in the east to Puerto Rico and Mogán in the west.
+Beach clubs in Gran Canaria are clustered almost entirely along the south coast, spread across 13 venues from Maspalomas and Playa del Inglés in the east to Puerto Rico and Mogán in the west.
+The range is wider than you'd expect: budget chiringuito-style spots sit alongside full spa and pool-club setups with multiple restaurants.

 Perchel Beach Club

-Infinity pool overlooking the bay at Perchel Beach Club in Arguineguín
+Infinity pool overlooking the bay at Perchel Beach Club, Arguineguín

-Perchel Beach Club is the highest-rated beach club on the island at 4.6 stars from 1,263 Google reviews.
-It sits in El Pajar de Arguineguín on the southwest coast, with an infinity pool looking out over the bay.
+Perchel Beach Club sits in El Pajar de Arguineguín on the southwest coast, with an infinity pool looking out over the bay.
+It runs three separate food and drink venues on site, and daybeds book out early on weekends.

 Amadores Beach Club & Spa